The mestiza muse

 The energy of incoming light radiation must be high enough to break the chemical bonding of the melanin structure.
 This can be achieved by bombarding visible light radiation of a specific energy and bandwidth (wavelength) targeting melanin structure.2,4

 In addition to bleaching melanin grains, exposure to solar radiation can cause other reactions.
-This is because solar radiation is made up of a mixture of different wavelengths and energy, including high-energy UV radiation that can damage hair proteins and lipids.5
+This is because solar radiation comprises a mixture of different wavelengths and energy, including high-energy UV radiation that can damage hair proteins and lipids.5

 Why Hair Photobleaching Happens